 All of the factors mentioned above do not conclude that in India, functional families do not exist.
 In reality, these are the families that give their heart and soul to keep their children and other members safe, to foster unconditional love, to make their homes a beautiful, livable haven.
 These families do not strive for perfection at the cost of their children.

-Dysfunctionality within a family is a disease which is curable if you can have control over your own emotions at least.
+Dysfunctionality within a family is a disease that is curable if you can have control over your own emotions at least.
+Besides, there is dysfunctional family therapy that you can seek.
 You can then save yourself and strive for the safety of your loved ones.
 If you feel it is out of your limits, then you would know how to tackle it.